chevah/trac-to-github/README.rst

 * Sub-pages listing macro `[[TitleIndex(Development/)]]`
 * Local table of content `[[PageOutline]]`
 * Manually create _Sidebar.rst and _Footer.rst GitHub wiki meta-pages.

+# Ticket migration

+1. Copy `config.py.sample` over `config.py`, and edit all the settings.
+2. Get the latest `projects_created.tsv` to avoid duplicating projects.
+3. Modify `select_tickets` to your liking.
+4. If you are sure you want to create tickets, change `DRY_RUN` to `False` in `ticket_migrate.py`.
+5. Run `./ticket_migrate.py ../trac.db`, where `../trac.db` is the path
+   to the Trac SQLite DB dump.